useidel/obs-build-test2/README.md

 3. Store your OBS credentials as an Actions Secret
 4. Upload/test/fix/improve

 Add 2: The tricky part is to push the changed files from Github to OBS.
-I use the following approach:
+I use the local runner as my local working area for that.

 	- creation an OBS credential file on the runner (see Settings -> Secrets -> Actions -> Repository Secret)
 	- checking out the package from OBS (here is where shell scripts become handy to keep the YAML files small and clean)
 	- copying over the changed files from the local clone of the repo (which is created automatically)